- School & Youth

 - Get Involved

 In addition to portraits and photographs of the Casey family, the display in the farm’s museum room now combines older artifacts discovered at the property with contemporary work by Indigenous artists affiliated with the Tomaquag Museum.
 The 200-year-old shoe soles pictured above were found in the walls of the farmhouse.
-They lie near deerskin moccasins made in 2018 by Silvermoon LaRose for her daughter.
+They lie near deerskin moccasins made in 2018 by Silvermoon LaRose for her son.

 These and other items on display help us tell a broader story of the area’s history and the cultivation of the land from multiple perspectives.
 Casey Farm is open for tours Tuesdays and Thursdays from 1:00 – 4:00 p.m., and Saturdays from 9:00 a.m. – 1:00 p.m.
 The farm is located at 2325 Boston Neck Road in Saunderstown, Rhode Island.